 - f.
 Surface parking areas should be screened from view of public streets by means of grading and/or landscaping. - g.
 Landscaped islands should be installed within surface parking areas to break up continuous hardscape and reduce concentration of impervious surface. - h.
-The installation of rain gardens within parking areas is encouraged for storm water infiltration purposes. - i.
 Lighting must be provided in parking areas at night for safety purposes.
-However, direct glare, spillover or other forms of light pollution directed at adjacent properties are prohibited. - j.
-Parking facilities must be ADA compliant when deemed necessary.
+However, direct glare, spillover or other forms of light pollution directed at adjacent properties are prohibited. - i.
+Parking facilities must be ADA compliant when deemed necessary. - Delivery, Service, Storage and Utility Areas